nus-cs2030s/2223-s2/docs/29-nested-classes.md

 - understand the need for nested class
 - understand the behavior of the different kinds of nested class
-- be able to write nested class
+- be able to write nested classes

 So far, we have defined a class only at the "top-level" of our program.
 Java allows us to define a class within another class, or within a method.